 Consider Your Flooring

 Having the same type of flooring running between the spaces will make it appear more open and less segmented.
 Select a variety of flooring that will lend well to this strategy so that you won’t have to worry about water or other types of incidentals from occurring.
-The coloring will also need to be taken into account to incorporate the style of both rooms.
+The colouring will also need to be taken into account to incorporate the style of both rooms.
 Match it to your furnishings and your cabinetry so that your floor doesn’t appear out of place.

 Blend Color Palettes